nielsenjared/nielsenjared.github.io/content/blog/javascript-array-data-structure/index.md

 console.log(nums.length); // returns 3
 ```

+We clearly and obviously created an array with three elements.
 But if we run the following:

 ```js
 const numnums = new Array(4);